Murray River National Park: Description

-Katarapko section includes the Ngak Indau Wetland trail, with a bird hide;and the Rilli Island, Media Island, and Kapunda Island Conservation Parks are also part of Katarapko.
+Katarapko derives its name from Katarapko Creek, which is one of two significant streams flowing through the park; the other is Eckerts Creek.
+Both are very important habitats for native fish, and good for canoeing The Ngak Indau Wetland trail has a bird hide.
+Katfish Reach is a community environmental rehabilitation project that encompasses the Katarapko and Eckert Creek area.

+Paringa Paddock, located between Renmark and Paringa, includes Goat Island, and contains areas of riverine woodlands, wetlands, and river flats.

 The protected areas provide for a number recreational activities such as walking, bike riding, canoeing, bird-watching and bush camping.
 There are parking facilities, designated camping areas with some toilets, walking trails, and a self-guided drive trail.

+The 2023 management plan for the national park includes plans for the management of Rilli Island, Media Island, and Kapunda Island Conservation Parks, which are adjacent to Katarapko.

+Goat Island

-In 2021, a group of people in the Riverland region started a campaign to rename Goat Island to Ruby Hunter Island to honour the legacy of singer-songwriter Ruby Hunter.
+In 2021, a group of people in the Riverland region started a campaign to rename Goat Island to Ruby Hunter Island, to honour the legacy of singer-songwriter Ruby Hunter, who was born on the island in 1955, as Aboriginal people were not allowed to give birth in the local hospital at that time.
 As Goat Island is part of the Murray River National Park, the Department for Environment and Water has the final say.
+In February 2025 a consultation process was undertaken by the Department for Housing and Urban Development, but no decision had been made by March 2026.
+Ruby Hunter Foundation chair Cheryl Norris, diagnosed with a terminal illness in early 2026, expressed a wish to get it done while Ruby's brothers Wally (Eric Richards) and Jeff Hunter were still alive.